 Transcripts offer a great alternate for users who would benefit from having audio and video content scribed.
 Some assistive technologies used by the disabled population cannot access video and/or audio content.
 In this instance, transcripts would be invaluable to those users.

-Transcripts will not meet accessibility standards alone; however, they can contribute greatly by being:
+Transcripts will not meet accessibility standards alone; however, they can contribute greatly by being

 - the first step for captioning

-- easier to translate into other languages
+- easier than captions to translate into other languages

 - helpful for those with English as a second language, as well as people living with various cognitive and visual disabilities

 - more compatible with assistive technologies in a text document format

 In YouTube’s Studio, you can add a transcription file or manually amend/edit your own captions.

 There is an option to use “automatic captioning,” created by YouTube’s in-built speech recognition technology.
 Note that these captions are not always accurate, and it's important to review and correct them before posting a video.